Comparability

 Get as PDF

-The Household Budget Survey is conducted in accordance with guidelines from the European statistical agency Eurostat.
+The Household Budget Survey is carried out in accordance with guidelines from the European Statistical Office, Eurostat.
 Comparable figures are published by Eurostat.
-Since 1994, the survey has been methodologically rearranged and is now conducted annually by the same method and on a comparable basis.
+Since 1994, the survey has been methodologically redesigned, so it is now conducted annually using the same method and on a comparable basis.

-Data for 2014 and onwards are based on a two-year-old sample and COICOP5 nomenclature (Classification of Individual Consumption).
-To ensure comparability and continuity over time, data from 1994 to 2013 were recalculated in compliance with the new nomenclature in both current and constant prices
+Data for the period 2014 to 2022 were based on a two-year sample and the ECOICOP nomenclature.
+To ensure comparability over time, data for 1994 to 2013 were recalculated according to this nomenclature in both current and constant prices.

 Comparability - geographical